A-J-Financial-Solutions/.github/profile/README.md

 ## About Us

-We're Anthony and Jonathan, students at Algonquin College and Royal Holloway, passionate about the intersection of finance and programming.
+We're Anthony and Jonathan, students at Toronto Metropolitan University and Royal Holloway, passionate about the intersection of finance and programming.
 A.J.
 Financial Solutions is our venture to develop cutting-edge financial tools!

 ## Our Mission